 Established in 2024, the Quality Improvement Pathway organizes current offerings in Quality Improvement (QI) across four years of medical school to channel the enthusiasm of students to become lifelong leaders in QI.
 This pathway provides learners with the knowledge, confidence, and necessary skills to accurately identify value deficits, effectively apply systems-based thinking, and successfully implement QI interventions.
-In addition, students will receive close mentorship from QI experts throughout Baylor College of Medicine and the broader Texas Medical Center.
+In addition, students will receive close mentorship from QI experts throughout Baylor College of Medicine (Houston and Temple campuses) and the broader Texas Medical Center.
 Graduates of the QI pathway will have a higher and more formal level of experience in QI compared to the national average, an increasingly attractive trait for residency applicants across specialties.
 As QI becomes an increasingly important part of physician training and practice, this formalized pathway will ensure that Baylor College of Medicine graduates are better prepared to address the important, timely issues of quality and cost-conscious care that will invariably affect their day-to-day lives.

 Requirements for Completing the Pathway